-Unlike some cities, West Valley City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in West Valley City are a mix of both white- and blue-collar jobs.
+West Valley City is a blue-collar town, with 35.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, West Valley City is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in West Valley City who work in office and administrative support (19.04%), sales jobs (9.46%), and food service (6.14%).
+There are especially a lot of people living in West Valley City who work in office and administrative support (16.54%), sales jobs (8.34%), and management occupations (6.44%).

-The per capita income in West Valley City in 2010 was $18,179, which is low income relative to Utah, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,716 for a family of four.
+The per capita income in West Valley City in 2018 was $23,578, which is lower middle income relative to Utah and the nation.
+This equates to an annual income of $94,312 for a family of four.
 However, West Valley City contains both very wealthy and poor people as well.

-West Valley City is a very ethnically-diverse city.
+West Valley City is an extremely ethnically-diverse city.
 The people who call West Valley City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Valley City residents report their race to be White, followed by Asian.
 West Valley City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.02% of the city’s residents.
-Important ancestries of people in West Valley City include German, Irish, Danish, and Scottish.
+People of Hispanic or Latino origin account for 39.98% of the city’s residents.
+Important ancestries of people in West Valley City include English, German, Irish, Danish, and Scottish.

 The most common language spoken in West Valley City is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Pacific Island languages.